AnZhong24/FOCUS/delayed_cache_plan.md

    - Augment `DLLMModelAgentStrategy` (`model_agent.py`) to:
      1. Derive `uncached_positions` and collapse them into contiguous `[start, len]` spans per sequence for denoising steps.
      2. If the block is fully unmaksed, emit the single span `[start=0, len=block_len]` so the kernel flushes the entire block before returning to dense mode.
-     3. Invoke the model with delayed-cache parameters (`use_block_cache=True`) while relying on LMDeploy’s in-place KV storage, merge partial logits, and update `uncached_positions` using the stride-wise check prior to unmasking.
+     3. Invoke the model with delayed-cache parameters (`use_delayed_cache=True`) while relying on LMDeploy’s in-place KV storage, merge partial logits, and update `uncached_positions` using the stride-wise check prior to unmasking.
      4. At the tail of each decode pass, call into the sequence helpers added in Step 2 to (a) mark any tokens that became stable during this pass and (b) regenerate the ragged metadata for the next pass.
 This ensures the second through Nth passes only touch the newly unstable spans instead of reprocessing the entire block.

 7. **Model Runtime Support & Kernel Selection**